-Franklin “Frank” Scott (b.
-1870) and his wife, Mary Chapman Scott (b.
-1889), were not the first black Nantucketers to own a dance hall.
+Franklin “Frank” Scott (1870–1940) and his wife, Mary Chapman Scott (1889–1973), were not the first black Nantucketers to own a dance hall.
 In the 1820s, John Pompey hosted dances in “New Guinea,” an African-American neighborhood on the island, and his relative Trillania continued to organize entertainment a generation later.
-Portuguese Azorean immigrants built Alfonso Hall in the 1890s as a gathering place to celebrate religious holidays and held traditional cultural dances.
-As the whaling industry came to an end during the nineteenth century, Nantucket’s population quickly declined, and such dance halls closed along with businesses and churches.
+But, after the island’s whaling industry ended in the 1850s and 1860s, Nantucket’s population quickly declined, and such dance halls closed along with other local businesses and community amenities.

-The Scotts noticed the absence of entertainment for black Nantucketers when they moved to the island in 1917.
-They lived in Codfish Park, a unique and racially mixed community on the eastern side of the island near Sankaty Head Light, and soon began building the barn that would become Scott’s Dance Hall.
-At this time, Nantucket’s black residents were largely domestic workers who came to the island with the wealthy white families they worked for.
+The Scotts noticed the absence of entertainment options for Black Nantucketers when they moved to the island in 1917.
+They lived in Codfish Park, a racially mixed community on the eastern end adjacent to Siasconset and Sankaty Head Lighthouse, and soon began building the barn that would become Scott’s Dance Hall.
+At this time, Nantucket’s Black residents were largely domestic workers who came to the island with the wealthy white seasonal families they worked for.
 Living in the same houses as their employers, workers enjoyed the leisure time they were allowed on Thursdays and Sundays.
-Unfortunately, there was a severe lack of recreational activities to choose from; one black islander remembered that walking, biking, and swimming were the only diversions available, and they all required fair weather.
+Unfortunately, there was a severe lack of recreational activities to choose from; one Black islander remembered that walking, biking, and swimming were the only diversions available, and they all these required fair weather.
 Poor weather meant people had few choices other than staying in their employers’ homes.

-One black Nantucketer, though she was too young to attend herself, remembered watching her sisters dress themselves up to attend the dances.
+One Black Nantucketer, although was too young to attend herself, remembered watching her sisters dress up to attend the dances.
 Her father would bring sandwiches and sweets to sell as people got hungry dancing waltzes, foxtrots, and polkas.
 Scott’s Hall was also available to others interested in hosting parties, so long as they acquired dance permits.
-In addition to playing records, the Scotts invited local Cape Verdean immigrants to play danceable music to create an “oasis of fun and relaxation.”
-While Nantucketers of all backgrounds flocked to Scott’s Hall, the Thursday night dances became a second home for black domestic workers in the 1930s and ’40s, a place where they could get away from their employers for a few hours.
+In addition to playing records, the Scotts invited local Cape Verdean immigrants to play dance music to create an “oasis of fun and relaxation.”
+While Nantucketers of all backgrounds flocked to Scott’s Hall, the Thursday night dances became a second home for Black domestic workers in the 1930s and ’40s, a place where they could get away from their employers for a few hours.

 Many Nantucketers created happy memories during dances at Scott’s Hall.
 One white islander, working as a police officer stationed outside the building during a dance in July 1936, met his future wife as she was walking inside.
-They married just over a month later. ’Sconset was the home of many dances and house parties, but Scott’s Hall gave black workers, who had no home of their own on the island, a place in which they belonged every week.
+They married just over a month later. ’Sconset was the home of many dances and house parties, but Scott’s Hall gave those Black workers who had no home of their own on the island a place in which they belonged every week.

 When Frank Scott died in February 1940, Mary again held weekly dances that summer.
 The next summer, she moved the dances to Saturday evenings.
-The last reported permit was issued to Scott’s Hall in 1948; while dances may have continued after that, it would not likely have been for much longer.
-In 1949, Willie House opened the Chicken Box, which quickly became the primary gathering place for working black Nantucketers.
-Mary began spending the winters in New York or Pennsylvania, and died in Philadelphia in 1973.
-Her comings and goings were frequently reported in the I&M, as well as a notice of her death, long after the last dance at Scott’s Hall.
+The last reported permit was issued to Scott’s Hall in 1948; while dances may have continued after that, it was probably not for much longer.
+In 1949, Willie House opened the Chicken Box, which quickly became the primary gathering place for working Black Nantucketers.
+Mary began spending the winters in New York or Pennsylvania and died in Philadelphia in 1973.
+Her comings and goings were reported in the I&M, as was her death, long after the last dance at Scott’s Hall.